grommet/grommet/src/js/components/TextInput/README.md

 **textInput.disabled.opacity**

 The opacity when the textInput is disabled.
-Expects `number`.
+Expects `number | string`.

 Defaults to

 ```
-global.control.disabled.opacity
+undefined
 ```

 **global.focus.border.color**